 UCONN CHOIRS welcome all singers to be a part of the exciting choral singing and learning happening at the University of Connecticut.
-We are dedicated to creating music at the highest level, exploring music in a thoughtful way of all backgrounds and cultures, and empowering you to become a dynamic and creative musician through an active rehearsal process (in-person when possible) and exciting performances (virtual and in-person when possible).
-There are choirs for all singers, from those who are aspiring music professionals to those of you who just love to sing and would like to start here at UConn.
-This semester we will be meeting as choirs online due to COVID concerns but as soon as possible we will be back making music together in person.
-Until then, we will learn new music, learn about choral music, prepare “virtual” choral performances and enjoy each other’s company in a supportive and dynamic way.
+We are dedicated to creating choral music at the highest level, exploring music in a thoughtful way from all backgrounds and cultures, and empowering you to become a dynamic and creative musician through an active rehearsal process and exciting performances on and off campus.
+There are choirs for all singers, from singers who are aspiring music professionals to those of you who just love to sing and would like to start here at UConn.
+This coming Fall Semester 2021, we will be meeting as choirs in person and cannot wait to be back together creating and sharing our love for singing.

 For more information about UConn Choirs please see the information below.

-For Information about Choral Placement hears and contact information- click here!
+For Information about Choral Placement Hearings and contact information- click here!